-The residence hall offers students either single or double rooms, and there is an optional meal plan that includes breakfast and dinner.
+The residence hall offers students either single or double rooms, and there is ameal plan that includes breakfast and dinner.
 Students are responsible for the lunches.
-Students should also be aware that the meal plan lacks the variety of food they are accustomed to at their home university dining halls.
+Students should be aware that the meal plan lacks the variety of food they are accustomed to at their home university dining halls.
 There are shared kitchens in which students can make meals together.

 Each Ampelos room includes a platform bed, desk, chair, bath, toilet, sink, stove, air conditioner/heater, phone, shoe closet, and closet.